 - Statistics* must include a study of descriptive and inferential statistics

 - Human Anatomy: One semester with lab, OR Human Anatomy & Physiology I with lab

-- Human Physiology: One semester with lab, OR Human Anatomy & Physiology II with lab
+- Human Physiology: One semester, lab preferred OR Human Anatomy & Physiology II with lab

 - General Physics* two (2) semesters with labs

 - Introductory Psychology

-- Human Lifespan Development (must include a study of birth to death; more than one course may be required
+- Human Lifespan Development (course must include the study of development from birth to death; more than one course may be required

 If offered admission to the DPT program, Medical Terminology is also required and must be demonstrated by:

 certificate of completion